bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 order: 2

 learn: >
-    - How BigchainDB can be used to record dynamic parameters of an asset

     - How assets can be used on BigchainDB to represent real objects

     - How to make a `CREATE` transaction to digitally register an asset on BigchainDB

-    - How asset to create `TRANSFER` transactions to change the ownership of an asset in BigchainDB
+    - How to create `TRANSFER` transactions to change the ownership of an asset in BigchainDB

+    - How BigchainDB can be used to record dynamic parameters of an asset

 ---

 Hi there!
 Welcome to our first tutorial!
 For this tutorial, we assume that you are familiar with the BigchainDB primitives (assets, inputs, outputs, transactions etc.).
 If you are not, familiarize yourself with [Key concepts of BigchainDB](../key-concepts-of-bigchaindb/).

-# About digital object
+# About digital representations of assets

 We are moving towards an era where every physical object has a digital representation in a database.
 This can be in the form of a certificate, a simple entry in a database or another form of digital footprint.
 In the past, this used to be the paper trail associated with the purchase of a car, a painting or any other type of asset.
 Today, digital is slowly replacing analog in most aspects of our life.
 Thanks to advances in cryptography, we are reaching a point where even ownership claims of a specific object don't need to be a signed paper certificate anymore.
 This allows digitization to move to a new level.
 BigchainDB as a solution is suited perfectly to act as a digital asset registration and tracking tool.